This is part 2 of the annual integrity test

 Arne is flying to New York with a junior consultant, Jacky, to make a pitch for a large law firm.
 The company policy: partners can fly business class on intercontinental trips.
 The consequence: Arne flies in the front, Jacky in the back.
 “See you later” Arne said, when he was able to board as one of the first.

 The marketing team had a fantastic dinner at one of the trendy restaurants in town.
 They were celebrating the successful launch of the new campaign.
 With 200 dollar per person the bill was on the high side.
 Tom, VP marketings, asks Rupert, marketing manager, to pay the bill.
 In this way Tom can approve the expenses, and he does not have to ask his boss to approve.

 3 Cash for the intern

 Anne is very positive about the new intern, Bob.
 Bob is fantastic, and in fact he is a lot better than many of the junior people they hired in the past years.
 When Anne learns Bob only gets 300 Euros per month, as an internship allowance, she thinks he deserves more.
 For his last two months of his internship she pays him an additional 300 Euros per month extra (cash), out of her own pocket.

 Simon is traveling abroad.
-A letter, confirming the booking of an hotel for the annual shareholder meeting, has to signed latest Friday.
+A letter, confirming the booking of a hotel for the annual shareholders meeting, has to signed latest Friday.
 Simon asks his assistant Mandy to sign.
 “You know my signature better than I do”.